ansible-content-lab/azure.infrastructure_config_demos/roles/arc/README.md

 ### Install Agent

-This set of tasks installs the Azure Arc agent and connects those clients to Azure.
+Installs the Azure Arc agent and connects those clients to Azure on each host.

 ### Disconnect Agent

-This set of tasks uninstalls the Azure Arc agent from hosts.
+Runs the disconnect operation from Azure Arc agent on each hosts.

 ### Enable Azure Monitor Agent Extension

-Enables the Azure Monitor Agent extension within the Arc agent.
+Enables the Azure Monitor Agent extension within the Arc agent on each host.
 This is the modern logging and monitoring extension that will eventually replace the log analytics agent.

+### Enable AD SSH Login Extension

+Enables the AD SSH Login extension within the Arc agent on each host.

 ## Enable Log Analytics Agent Extension

-Enables the Azure Log Analytics extension within the Arc agent.
+Enables the Azure Log Analytics extension within the Arc agent on each host.
 This is a widely used logging agent for Azure connected servers, but Microsoft has announced its deprecation.

-### Disable Log Analytics Extension
+### Disable Extensions

-Disables and removes the Azure Log Analytics extension through the Arc connected machine process.
-This is used as part of the playbook that migrates from the Log Analytics extension to the Azure Monitor Agent extension.
+Disables extensions provided as extra vars on each host.